Belartale/burst-generate-files/README.md

 #### If you must use JavaScript

-For JavaScript all easier, in your terminal run next comand:
+For JavaScript all easier, in your terminal run next command:
 ```sh
 node "./generate.config.js"
 ```

-### Comand Line Interface
+### Command Line Interface
-After running `generate.config.js`, advaced CLI started in your terminal.
+After running `generate.config.js`, advanced CLI started in your terminal.
 Next you have to choose that you want to generate, for example it will be `Component`.
 Press `Enter` to submit your choice, and continue.

 ![image](https://user-images.githubusercontent.com/33392042/189500538-5bc4e95e-9b05-4b49-bde2-fde162e3a1e5.png)

-On next step we need to type the name of entity what we generating.
-All strings inside templates what you use, and looks likes this: `__entityName__`, will replace with your name of entity.
+On next step we need to type the name of entity what we are generating.
+All strings inside templates what you use, and looks like this: `__entityName__`, will replace with your name of entity.

-For example name of entity will be `wrapper`.
-Lets press `Enter` button to complete generation.
+For example, the name of the entity will be `wrapper`.
+Let's press `Enter` button to complete generation.

 ![image](https://user-images.githubusercontent.com/33392042/189500561-3bf47a86-6902-479f-9cab-49446033106f.png)

-Finaly, example React component file scructure will be successfully created.
+Finely, example React component file structure will be successfully created.

 ![image](https://user-images.githubusercontent.com/33392042/189501072-308de453-8519-4667-824e-74a79f922db1.png)